 Missouri Abortion Laws

-|Code Section||188.010 to 230|
+|Code Section||188.010 et seq.

-|Penalty for Unlawful Abortion||Fine to $1,000; second degree murder to take the life of a child aborted alive; anyone not a physician attempting to perform an abortion or without privileges at hospital offering OB/Gyn care is guilty of Class B felony; Class A misdemeanor and revocation of M.D. or health practitioner's license for committing or assisting in unlawful abortion; failure to maintain confidentiality: misdemeanor|
+|Penalty for Unlawful Abortion||Second degree murder to take the life of a child aborted alive; anyone not a physician attempting to perform an abortion or without privileges at hospital offering OB/Gyn care is guilty of Class B felony; Class A misdemeanor and revocation of M.D. or health practitioner's license for committing or assisting in unlawful abortion; failure to maintain confidentiality: misdemeanor|

-Note: State laws are constantly changing -- contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are constantly changing -- contact a Missouri health care attorney or conduct your own legal research to verify the state law(s) you are researching.

-Research the Law:
+Research the Law

 - Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.